fenezema/git-in-depth-summary/git.md

 This design basically allowed us to add anything that we need only, to be added to the Staging Area.
 Or maybe, in some scenario, you want to add other modified file, right after you `git add <path>`.
 This also can be done by this git design.

 **NB : we can use `git restore --staged <path>` to restore anything that already in Staging Area to Working Area if you ever actually need this (*wink-wink)**
+**Super NB : `git restore --staged <path>` were introduced in git v2.23.0.
+Please make sure that your git version match, or higher than v2.23.0 if you want to utilize this command**

 ### Repo
 Repo is the last resort (sort of) once everything that we staged to Staging Area by doing commit.
 This is where everything resides.